protolambda/eth2.0-ssz/specs/base/model.md

 ## Composition of types

-### Fixed-length and dynamic-length
+### Fixed-size and dynamic-size

-SSZ makes a difference between fixed-length and dynamic-length objects, based on a recursive definition to check if the byte-length is variable or not.
+SSZ makes a difference between fixed-size and dynamic-size objects, based on a recursive definition to check if the byte-length is variable or not.

-An object is considered **fixed length** if it:
+An object is considered **fixed-size** if it:
 - is a basic-type
 - is a static composition of basic-types
 - is a static composition of a static composition